Internal links are arguably one of the most neglected link building tactics in SEO marketing.

-Compile yourself a list of your most important pages, unless you’ve already identified them via the likes of keyword research and content strategy development.
+Compile yourself a list of your most important pages, unless you have already identified them via the likes of keyword research and content strategy development.

 Don’t fall into the trap of identifying too many hub pages as these will end up being too niche.

-Plan your hubs and topic clusters carefully or you’ll struggle to identify supporting content.
+Plan your hubs and topic clusters carefully or you will struggle to identify supporting content.